Existence and classification of $b$-contact structures: Classifications up to -isotopy

 \subsection{The case of $(S^3,S^2)$}

-We will start by classifying $b$-contact structures in the prototypical example of three-dimensional $b$-manifold: the three-sphere with critical set a two-sphere (say, the equator).
+We will start by classifying $b$-contact structures in the prototypical example of a three-dimensional $b$-manifold: the three-sphere with critical set a two-sphere (say, the equator).
 We assume that the $b$-manifold $(S^3,S^2)$ is endowed with an orientation, hence there is a positive and a negative hemisphere.
 Let us give an example of a tight $b$-contact structure on $(S^3,S^2)$.

 \begin{example} Let $(S^3, S^2)$ be the $b$-manifold described above.
 Choose a neighborhood $U=S^2\times (-\varepsilon, \varepsilon)$ of the critical set of the $b$-manifold, and denote by $z$ the coordinate in the second factor.
 Consider $udz+\beta$, where $u,\beta \in \Omega^*(S^2)$, be a $\mathbb{R}$-invariant contact form whose diving set along $S^2$ is just a circle (an equator).
-Such form exists, just consider a convex neighborhood of an embedded sphere in any contact manifold.
+Such form exists, just consider a convex neighborhood of an embedded sphere {in a Darboux neighborhood}.
 By Giroux criteria, it will have a connected dividing set.

 We can endow $U$ with the $b$-contact form $\alpha=u\frac{dz}{z}+ \beta$.
 Given some positive $\delta < \varepsilon$, the complement of $S^2\times (-\delta,\delta)$ is given by two disks $D_+,D_-$.
 In $D_+$, the orientation induced by the $b$-contact volume form defined by $\alpha$ near the boundary of $D_+$ induces the standard orientation of $S^3$.
 We can fill $D_+$ with the standard contact structure in the disk with convex boundary.
 In $D_-$, the $b$-contact volume form defined by $\alpha$ induces the opposite orientation.
 We can fill $D_-$ with the (negative) standard contact structure in the disk with convex boundary.
 This globally defines a tight $b$-contact structure in $(S^3,S^2)$.
 As we will see in this section, it is the unique (up to $b$-isotopy) positive tight $b$-contact structure in this $b$-manifold.
-As a $b$-Jacobi structure, the singular foliation has two three-dimensional leaves (the upper and lower hemisphere of $S^3$), two two-dimensional leaves (the two hemispheres on the critical set $S^2$) and a single one-dimensional leaf (the connected dividing set given by the equator on the critical set $S^2$). \end{example}
+As a $b$-Jacobi structure, the singular foliation has two three-dimensional leaves (the upper and lower hemisphere of $S^3$), two two-dimensional leaves (the two hemispheres on the critical set $S^2$), and a single one-dimensional leaf (the connected dividing set given by the equator on the critical set $S^2$). \end{example}